-It is not unusual to dream of caves or the deep underground when we are going through any sort of learning or growth phase.
-The dark unknown can simply be a symbol of exploring something new, but it can often be a far more profound symbol of facing our “deeper” self.
+It is not unusual to dream of caves or the deep underground when going through any sort of learning or growth phase.
+The dark unknown can simply be a symbol of exploring something new, but it can often be a far more profound symbol of facing our “deeper” Self.
 In our day to day lives, we are often distracted by the business of living, of external and material things.
 We worry about paying the bills, getting the kids to school, making sure we do our job well, what to wear, what to eat, where to go on vacation.
 It is rare that we find the time to pause, to think about why we are doing all his, what it’s all for.
-Dreams of caves and deep underground places can be a sign that we are turning our focus away from the outside and starting to think about what is really going on inside us.
+Dreams of caves and deep underground places can be a sign of turning focus away from the outside and starting to think about what is really going on inside.
 This is an essential process if we are to come to know ourselves properly, to understand why we do what we do, why we react to things in the way that we do, and what is behind our feelings.

 Dreaming of caves may cause a variety of feelings.
-We may be surprised by what we thought was simply a door, well, or normal basement, only to discover unexpected depths.
-This may be a sign that we are beginning to discover unexpected depths in ourselves.
-We may be afraid, nervous or anxious at this great dark unknown.
-Such feelings usually reflect the same fear, nervousness or anxiety that arises when considering exploring deep inside our own minds. if we have lived a life so far where we haven’t stopped to ask those “deep” kind of questions like “who am I?” and “what is my purpose?” then this can seem a bit scary to begin with.
-The same can happen when we first start dream work, if we have thought for our entire lives that dreams are inconsequential, just left over thoughts from a busy day with no real meaning, it can be a bit unnerving to realise that for years a part of us deep inside has been trying to send us messages!
+You may be surprised by what you thought was simply a door, well, or normal basement, only to discover unexpected depths.
+This may be a sign that you are beginning to discover unexpected depths in yourself.
+You might feel afraid, nervous or anxious at this great dark unknown.
+Such feelings usually reflect the same fear, nervousness or anxiety that arises when considering exploring deep inside your own mind.
+If so far in life you haven’t stopped to ask those “deep” kind of questions like “who am I?” and “what is my purpose?” then this can seem a bit scary to begin with.
+The same can happen when first starting dream work, if you have thought for your entire life that dreams are inconsequential, just left over thoughts from a busy day with no real meaning, it can be a bit unnerving to realise that for years a part of you deep inside has been trying to send you messages!
 And yet for other people, dreaming of caves can be exciting, even exhilarating.
 It can come as great relief, even a revelation to realise there is so much deep inside us waiting to be explored and understood.

-Whatever our initial emotional reaction to the caverns in our dreams, it is usually worth facing them bravely.
+Whatever your initial emotional reaction to the caverns in dreams, it is usually worth facing them bravely.
 It is often simply ourselves we face, and the great mystery of who we really are, and who we can ultimately be.
 It is no surprise that caves hold mysteries, but also treasures.
 The jewels and riches we hear about in stories waiting to be found in deep, dark caves are symbolic of the wealth of wisdom and insight that can be gained from inner knowledge.

-Caves often have a feminine aspect – that is they can represent feelings, intuition and receptivity.
+Caves are often considered to have a “feminine” aspect – that is they can represent feelings, intuition and receptivity.
 Caves can be compared with the womb, in being a place of creation and growth.
-When caves appear in dreams, they can symbolise our own potential, the parts of ourselves that have not yet been “born” or come out of the dark (our subconscious) into the light (our conscious, waking self.)
-If we dream of caves there is a good chance we are exploring our own potential, and may be ready to start a new phase of our own personal evolution.
+When caves appear in dreams, they can symbolise your own potential, the parts of yourself that have not yet been “born” or come out of the dark (of subconscious) into the light (of conscious, waking self.)
+To dream of caves means there is a good chance you are exploring your own potential, and may be ready to start a new phase of personal evolution.

-Coming to know our subconscious better, connecting with a deeper sense of our self can be fulfilling and enriching on a personal level, but it can also be the start of something even more amazing, when we become aware of how all humanity shares this great dark deeper self, and through this place we are all connected.
+Coming to know your subconscious better, connecting with a deeper sense of Self can be fulfilling and enriching on a personal level, but it can also be the start of something even more amazing, as we become aware of how all humanity shares this great dark deeper self, and through this place we are all connected.
 And that is one of the most amazing realisations of all.